-Menu and text
+Menu and texts

-Volume and sound quality
+Call volume and quality

 The phone does not have a speaker for use as a hands-free call.

 The terminal does not include a manual in Spanish, only French, German and Italian, its inclusion would be highly recommended.
-In any case, if there is a complete online guide in Spanish:
+In any case, if there is a fairly complete online guide in Spanish:

 Alarm, calendar and calculator

 The alarm is configured in a simple way and allows to include up to 5 different inputs with configurable tones.